bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 ::: warning
  Bonita "username" should match the NameId or one attribute of the subject returned by the IdP in the response.
- If some users need to be able to log in without having an account on the IDP, you can authorize it by activating an option in the file `authenticationManager-config.properties` (see 2. below).
+ If some users need to be able to log in without having an account on the IdP, you can authorize it by activating an option in the file `authenticationManager-config.properties` (see 2. below).
 Users will then be able to log in using the portal login page (/login.jsp) provided they have a bonita account and their password is different from their username.
+ You can configure Bonita engine to create the accounts on the fly in the database once a user accessing Bonita has been authenticated with the IdP (see the configuration of `bonita-tenant-sp-custom.properties` in the 3rd section of the next chapter).
 :::

 ## Configure Bonita Bundle for SAML